ropensci/bowerbird/README.md

 #### CMEMS global gridded SSH near-real-time

-CMEMS PRODUCT IDENTIFIER: SEALEVEL\_GLO\_PHY\_L4\_NRT\_OBSERVATIONS\_008\_046.
 For the Global Ocean - Multimission altimeter satellite gridded sea surface heights and derived variables computed with respect to a twenty-year mean.
 Previously distributed by Aviso+, no change in the scientific content.
 All the missions are homogenized with respect to a reference mission which is currently Jason-3.
 The acquisition of various altimeter data is a few days at most.
 VARIABLES

 -   sea\_surface\_height\_above\_sea\_level (SSH)